GoogleCloudPlatform/magic-modules/docs/content/reference/metadata.md

 # MMv1 metadata reference

 This page documents all properties for metadata.
+Metadata does not impact the provider itself, but is used by Google internally for coverage metrics.

 ## Required